wirepas/gateway/README.md

 ## Option 2: Docker installation

 In order to ease the installation in a Docker environment, please see the instruction in [docker folder](docker).
-The Docker files under [container folder](container) are still used for our internal CI but must no be used for other purposes.
-They will be removed at some point.

 ## Contributing